sonofhypnos/fatebook.el/README.md

 ### TLDR:
-You have an existing solution for secrets in Emacs: set `fatebook-api-key-function` in your configuration to your function to retrieve your secret.
+You have an existing solution for secrets in Emacs?
+Set `fatebook-api-key-function` in your configuration to your function to retrieve your secret.

 Otherwise: